prothen/pyffb/README.md

 ## Setup
 Install [CLS2SIM](https://www.brunner-innovation.swiss/product/cls2sim-software/) and navigate to its installation directory under `C:\Program Files (x86)\Brunnel Elektronik AG`.
-Install the virtual joystick in the corresponding subdirectory and if necessary consult the pdf in the main directory for more details.
+Install the virtual joystick in the corresponding subdirectory and if necessary consult the pdf in the main directory provided with the CLS2SIM installation for more details.

 1. Power the joystick and connect it to the computer according to the instructions
 2. Launch `CLS2Sim` and enable [external control](https://cls2sim.brunner-innovation.swiss/externalcontrol.htm)